-Direct facilitation of G. sila by shrubs was also detected at both scales.
+You did not introduce direct versus indirect facilitation in the Introduction.
+I would not frame this way.
+I would likely have this paragraph by about mechanisms of facilitation.
+Very nice finding at pop-level that deserves discussion.Direct facilitation of G. sila by shrubs was also detected at both scales.
 Shrubs were used by G. sila significantly more than all remaining mesohabitat and microhabitat categories except burrows.
 Shrubs can buffer the extremes of environmental conditions such as temperature, wind, and solar radiation, creating a moderate microclimate under their canopy (Kerr et al. 2004, Pugnaire 2010).
 At the landscape scale, the presence of shrubs and their pattern of distribution (i.e. clumped vs. a dispersed) will affect lizard thermoregulatory behavior and can be crucial to an ectotherm’s thermoregulatory efficiency (Sears et al 2016, Basson et al 2017).
 Shelter against temperature changes is particularly important for ectotherms, which must maintain body temperature through behavior (Huey 1974, Huey and Slatkin 1976, Díaz and Cabezas-Díaz 2004, Kerr et al. 2004).
 Visual concealment from predators and physical protection is also important (Fields et al. 1999, Anderson et al. 2010, Filazzola et al. 2017).
 Overall, lizards were located over 75% of their time near a shrub or burrow.
 These patterns suggest the importance to G. sila of having some form of shelter and/or refuge within close proximity (Huey 1974, Díaz and Cabezas-Díaz 2004, Anderson et al. 2010).
 The advantage of having a quick escape from predators as well as easy access to shade may cause G. sila to concentrate in areas where cover is available, whether this is in the form of burrows alone or in combination with shrubs.
 Our observation that shrub use did not vary as response to shrub availability suggests that lizards are actively choosing shrubs over open habitats rather than as a consequence of shrubs being more densely distributed in their home ranges.
+OK – this is a mechanism paragraph – end with a nice statement of implication of shrub providing important mechanisms of facilitation that may not be present without shrubs.

+Discussion (my suggestion)

+Para 1.
+Nice big picture hypothesis restate, state whether each prediction was supported, then end with big implications.

+Para 2.
+Mechanisms of facilitation

+Para 3.
+Gender and behavior links to existing lit (optional paragraph)./

+Para 4.
+Strength of telemetry study to infer facilitation through association patterns.
+Then link to previous studies and compare.
+Then end with statement that a novel way to understand plant-animal interactions.